augcog/OpenARK/README.md

 - Windows: [documentation/Windows-build-instructions.pdf](https://github.com/augcog/OpenARK/blob/master/documentation/Windows-build-instructions.pdf)

+  **New** a dependency pack installer is now available, which accelerates the setup process.
+Please read [documentation/Windows-build-instructions-quick.md](https://github.com/augcog/OpenARK/blob/master/documentation/Windows-build-instructions-quick.md) for instructions.
+The installer may be found at <https://github.com/sxyu/OpenARK-Deps/releases/download/0.0.1/openark-deps-vc14-win64.exe>.

 - Linux: [documentation/Linux-build-instructions.md](https://github.com/augcog/OpenARK/blob/master/documentation/Linux-build-instructions.md)

 ### Prebuilt Binaries (For Windows)
 Prebuilt binaries for 64-bit Windows are available [here](https://github.com/augcog/OpenARK/releases).
+This is only updated for major releases.
 Both the static library (with the headers) and the demo program are included.
 For the SVM to work properly, the `svm/` folder must be present in the current directory OR under the directory pointed to by the OPENARK_DIR environment variable.